Further Git and GitHub for Effective Collaboration

 Together with some colleagues, you are writing a book of recipes for sauces and you are using git for version control and GitHub to collaborate in the writing of the book.

-Form groups of 3-4 people and choose one to act as administrator.
-This person should:
+Form groups of 3-4 people and choose one to act as Administrator.

 Now, start collaborating!

-• The administrator creates a new release, let’s say 1.0.0, as the starting point of the book.
+• Create a new release, let’s say 1.0.0, as the starting point of the book.

-• All, including the administrator, open new issues with recipes for sauces you will like to have in the book.
+• Open new issues with recipes for sauces you would like to have in the book.

-• Work on the recipes you have been assigned.
-Practice the concepts learnt in previous episodes about cloning a repository, making the changes locally and pushing those changes back to the remote repository.
-You can even try a gitflow approach if you feel ambitious!
+• Create a branch and work on the recipes you have been assigned.
+Practice the concepts learnt in previous episodes about making the changes locally and pushing those changes back to the remote repository.

-• Administrator, review the PR, request some changes and accept others.
+• Review the PR, request some changes and accept others.
 Make sure the relevant checks performed by the continuous integration system are all passing.

 • When ready, merge the PR.